Why not minimize your Christmas to-do list by working in some holiday shopping during your visit to New Orleans?

 Where To Stay While You Shop

 Once you’re finished shopping, head back to our hotel for a relaxing evening.
-Whether you experience live jazz music at the Carousel Bar or try a classic Reveillon dinner at our on-site restaurant, Criollo, you can count on a festive holiday at Hotel Monteleone.
+Whether you experience live jazz music at The Carousel Bar & Lounge or try a classic Reveillon dinner at our on-property restaurant, Criollo, you can count on a festive holiday at Hotel Monteleone.